zhelyabuzhsky/stockfish/README.md

 The function isn't perfect and won't catch all cases, but generally it should return the correct answer.
 For example, one exception is positions which are legal, but have no legal moves.
 I.e., for checkmates and stalemates, this function will incorrectly say the fen is invalid.

+Note that the function checks whether a position is legal by temporarily creating a new Stockfish process, and then seeing if it can return a best move (and also not crash).
+Whatever the outcome may be though, this temporary SF process should terminate after the function call.

 ```python
 stockfish.is_fen_valid("rnbqkbnr/pppppppp/8/8/8/8/PPPPPPPP/RNBQKBNR w KQkq - 0 1")
 ```